Code-Institute-Submissions/rockanrolla/README.md

 + __*CSS Tricks and QNimate documentation:*__

-  In a first attempt, the next 'How to' documentation from the sites below has been researched and coding examples edited to develope the sliders along the site:
+  In a first attempt, the next 'How to' documentation from the sites below has been researched and coding examples edited to develope the carrousels along the site:

   - [Slider with just HTML and CSS](https://css-tricks.com/can-get-pretty-far-making-slider-just-html-css/)